List of Black Flag band members: History

 Stevenson was fired from Black Flag by Ginn in late April 1985 and returned to the Descendents.
 He was replaced by Anthony Martinez, who toured North America with the band and played on the live album Who's Got the 10½?
 (1986).
 Roessler was fired in September 1985 and replaced by C'el Revuelta, who performed on the band's final tour from January to June 1986.
 Ginn disbanded Black Flag that August.

-In September 2003 Ginn organized three Black Flag reunion shows to benefit cat rescue organizations.
-The lineup for these performances was Ginn on lead guitar, Dez Cadena on vocals and rhythm guitar, C'el Revuelta on bass guitar, and Robo on drum.
+In September 2003, Ginn organized three Black Flag reunion shows to benefit cat rescue organizations.
+The lineup for these performances was Ginn on lead guitar, C'el Revuelta on bass, Dez Cadena on rhythm guitar and co-lead vocals, and Robo on drums.
 Pro-skateboarder Mike Vallely sang for Black Flag and drummer Gregory Moore was on the drums for one of the sets of this show when the band played the entire My War album with a pre-recorded bass track by Ginn.

 In January 2013, Ginn announced that he was reuniting Black Flag with Ron Reyes on vocals and Gregory Moore on drums and that the band would make a European and North American tour as well as release a new album.
 Black Flag has been confirmed to headline the Hevy Festival in the U.K., the Ruhrpott Rodeo Festival in Germany and the Muddy Roots Music Festival in Cookeville, Tennessee in 2013.
 In November of the same year, Reyes was fired on stage and replaced by Mike Vallely from Ginn's other band Good for You.

 Also in January 2013, other former Black Flag members who are estranged from Greg Ginn, former singer Keith Morris, former bassist Chuck Dukowski and former drummer Bill Stevenson announced that they would also play some shows as "Flag", playing Black Flag songs, with Stephen Egerton of All and The Descendents instead of Greg Ginn on guitar during Spring and Summer of 2013.